Manoj-hc/JSX-conversion/README.md

  npm install --save-dev webpack webpack-cli webpack-dev-server

-After installing these two packages, you will notice a new addition to our project, the node_modules and devDependencies section in our package.json file.
+After installing these two packages, there is a new addition to our project, the node_modules and devDependencies section in our package.json file.

 add the webpack  into the package.json file inside scripts.